TMAJ Server Setup

 - Download Apache Tomcat.

-You should get the latest version of Tomcat.
-The current version
+You should download the latest version of Tomcat 7.

 download the "Windows Service Installer" -- it's a .exe file that's